conan-io/conan-io.github.io/_posts/2019-11-13-New-conan-release-1-20.markdown

 In our investigation to support new compilers, we realized while integrating the Intel C++ compiler that the compatibility with packages built with a base compiler was not possible due to the package ID model restriction in Conan.

 Until this release, the only compatibility possible was to create the same package (unique package ID) with the same settings input.
+This means, that if you wanted to model the compatibility of a package for GCC 4.7, 4.8 and 4.9, the only possible way was to define a unique ID for all of them with a *fixed* version value (see example [here](https://docs.conan.io/en/latest/creating_packages/define_abi_compatibility.html#defining-a-custom-package-id)).
 However, that is not the case when mixing packages for the Intel C++ compiler and Visual Studio and GCC.

 This new feature allows package creators to define compatible packages with a completely different package ID.
 A list of compatible packages can be defined in the `package_id()` method, for example, you can define GCC 4.9 and 4.7 as compatible packages for consumers that are using
-GCC 4.9 as input in their profiles like this:
+GCC 4.9 as input in their profiles.
+The difference here is that now, if you apply a profile for GCC 4.7 you will generate a package for 4.7, if you apply a profile of 4.8 you will get a package ID for 4.8, but if you don't generate a package for 4.9 and you require this package as a consumer, you will get a binary for 4.8 or 4.7 if available:

 ```
 ...